 Ms. Lowery holds a master’s degree in Business Administration (MBA) and a master’s degree in Environmental Management (MEM) from Yale University.
 She also has bachelor’s degree in Economics & Business and Japanese Studies from Lafayette College.

-Ms. Lowery brings over 12 years of experience at the intersection of business, finance and the environment.
+Ms. Lowery brings over 17 years of experience at the intersection of business, finance and the environment.
 Prior to joining USAID, Ms. Lowery managed the Public-Private Co-Finance Initiative at Forest Trends, where she designed public-private financial mechanisms in Brazil and Colombia that encourage sustainable land use (i.e. reduced deforestation and increased climate-smart agriculture technologies).
-She has authored several papers and thought-pieces on climate finance innovations like REDD+ bonds and ways to utilize climate finance to unlock larger pools of capital like domestic agricultural finance in the pursuit of conservation goals.
+She has authored several papers on climate finance innovations like REDD+ bonds and ways to utilize climate finance to unlock larger pools of capital like domestic agricultural finance in the pursuit of conservation goals.

 Publications and Presentations